anvilerp/engineers_docs/fail2ban.md

 # defined using space separator.
 ignoreip = 192.168.0.1/16 10.0.0.0/8 127.0.0.1/8 172.16.0.0/12 213.197.141.162 YOUR_IP_HERE
 </pre>
 Save the file and restart fail2ban to apply changes.
 '''

-sudo service fail2ban restart
+sudo service fail2ban restart.